carlminier/AssignRef/README.md

 # AssignRef Features

-#### This repo is a collection of my work from the Los Angeles based startup, Hasty.
+This repo is a collection of my work from the Los Angeles-based startup, AssignRef.
 The repo is organized in sub-folders by feature.

+---

 ### AssignRef is an innovative platform with everything you need in sports league management software, simplifying the process of connecting sporting events, referees, and users.